 Stan’s ability to identify key determinative issues for resolution, ensures the targeted allocation of resources to bring about strategic solutions.

 Stan has Bachelor of Arts, Bachelor of Laws and a Masters in the Built Environment (Sustainable Development) from the University of New South Wales.
-He is a recommended lawyer in Planning & Environment - Sydney in the Doyle's Guide to the Australian Legal Profession, 2015 and was a Finalist at the 2016 Lawyers Weekly Partner of the Year Awards in planning and environment.
+He is a recommended lawyer in Planning & Environment - Sydney in Doyle's Guide to the Australian Legal Profession, 2015, and was a Finalist at the 2016, 2017 and 2018 Lawyers Weekly Partner of the Year Awards in planning and environment.

 - Advising and presenting to councils on the implications of climate change, particularly in the areas of planning.